vsrinivas/fuchsia/bin/netconnector/README.md

 'listener') or as a utility for managing the service.

 As listener, `netconnector` implements the NetConnector interface described in [netconnector.fidl](https://fuchsia.googlesource.com/netconnector/+/master/services/netconnector.fidl).
-Clients ('requestors') that want to initiate communication with an agent ('responder') on a remote machine call `RequestConnection`.
-Apps that want to be responders need to expose the `Responder` interface in the context in which `netconnector` runs.
+Clients ('requestors') that want to initiate communication with a service on a remote machine call `GetDeviceServiceProvider` and then `ConnectToService` on the service provider.
+Apps that want to respond need to be registered with `netconnector`, typically via its config file.

 `netconnector` has command line options, and it will read a config file.
 It uses the config file regardless of whether it runs as listener or as a utility.